sultanabalfoura/GroupEventManagementSystem/README.md

     "Defaultconnection": "Data Source = localhost; Initial Catalog = ActivitySystemSQU; User ID = SA; Password = Sss12345;"
   }

-This connection will deferent in each devices
+This connection will be deferent in each devices
 To get connection string go to Microsoft Sql Server Manager and get the connection.